js216/CeNTREX/DAQ/README.md

 ## Todo

 - general
-   - make the loop delay changable while running
-   - don't depend on dictionary to be ordered: have row/column for each control
    - Hornet IG control should be buttons
    - LakeShore330 setpoint control
    - describe Program Organization in the readme